 Be aware of the iBR gate movement when starting the engine, shutting down the engine or using the iBR lever.
 Automatic movement of the gate may squeeze fingers or toes of people taking a hold on the back or your PWC.
 The operator and passenger(s) should be properly seated and have a firm grip on a handhold before starting the watercraft, and at all times when the watercraft is in motion.
-All passenger(s)

-SPECIAL SAFETY MESSAGES

-should be instructed to use the handholds provided, or to hold on to the waist of the person in front of them.
+All passenger(s) should be instructed to use the handholds provided, or to hold on to the waist of the person in front of them.
 Each passenger must be able to simultaneously place both feet firmly flat against each footwell when properly seated.
+When going over waves, or in rough water, passenger(s) may raise their body slightly off the seat to absorb the shocks with their legs.

-When braking, riders must brace themselves against the deceleration force to prevent from moving forward on the watercraft and losing balance.
+When braking or decelerating, riders must brace themselves against the deceleration force to prevent from moving forward on the watercraft and losing balance.

-When accelerating on a PWC with a passenger(s), whether from a complete stop or while underway, always do so progressively.
-Fast acceleration may cause your passenger(s) to loose their balance and fall rearward off the watercraft.
+When accelerating on a PWC with passenger(s), whether from a complete stop or while underway, always do so progressively.
+Fast acceleration may cause your passenger(s) to lose their balance and fall rearward off the watercraft.
 Make sure that your passenger(s) are aware of or can anticipate any rapid acceleration.